DomoApps/domo-developer-portal/docs/Apps/App-Catalyst.md

 ![AC_Picture3.png](../../assets/images/AC_Picture3.png)

-> __Best Practices:__ It is best to bump the version of your project if you plan to return to the project's history.
+> **Best Practices:** It's best to bump the version of your project if you plan to return to the project's history.
 App Catalyst will overwrite the first version (0.0.1).

 ## Key Features